jadenisaac2005/rockfall-prediction/README.md

 2. Open the `dashboard.html` file directly in your web browser (like Chrome or Firefox).

-The dashboard should load and immediately connect to your running backend, populating the map and allowing you to make predictions.
+The dashboard should load and immediately connect to your running backend, allowing you to make predictions.

 ## 🔮 Future Work